-Contacts: Color Lenses
+Contacts: Color Lenses (Video)

 Many types of tinted contact lenses are available.
 They can enhance and even change the color of one’s eyes for cosmetic purposes, for costumes, or provide special effects for the movie industry.

 Tinted contacts can make light eyes more blue, green or hazel.
 They can alter the color of the eyes, such as making brown eyes blue.